yuri-gilferreira/myblog/tackle-ds/README.md

 ![tf_data_validation](imgs/tf_data_validation.png)

- - **Images** - computer vision is a growing topic in the data science field.
+ - **Images** - computer vision is a growing topic.
 It's becoming more often that your data will be photos and pictures.
 You will need to answer other problems: are the images of the same shape (width x height)?
 Is the resolution always the same?
 Are the pictures clear, or is it too bright or dark?
 Can a human understand it?
 Do I have enough examples?
 Your model input needs to be consistent across all the samples!
 You will have to crop, resize and brighten your data.
 Using the' PIL' library, you can do it quickly and at scale.

  - **Mixed** - sometimes, your data combine tables, images, text, and audio.
 You can then apply the abovementioned techniques to each part of your data.
 Then you just need to join all the information in a single usable dataset (use pandas again)